jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 - Which is the biggest?
 - Why?

-### Exercise 04 - Running Spark Streaming Jobs - Kafka
+### Exercise 4 - Running Spark Streaming Jobs - Kafka
 The objective of the exercise is to investigate the possibilities of using Spark streaming queries with a Kafka topic as a source.

 This exercise requires to have a Kafka producer which produces records for a topic.
-For convenience, we recommend revisiting [Exercise 03](./../03/exercises.md#exercise-03---produce-messages-to-kafka-using-python) from the last lecture.
+For convenience, we recommend revisiting [exercise 3](./../03/exercises.md#exercise-03---produce-messages-to-kafka-using-python) from the last lecture.

 **Task:** Create a streaming query that calculates the running mean of the six different stations.

 - You need to complete the query inside the [04-application.py](./04-application.py) file.
-- Then opload the [04-application.py](./04-application.py) file to a bucket in Minio.
+- Then opload the [04-application.py](./04-application.py) file to a bucket in MinIO.
 Similar to the previous exercise.
 - Finally, apply the [04-application.yaml](./04-application.yaml) file using `kubectl apply -f ...`.

-**NB**: There is no correct solution nor wrong solution for this exercise.
+**Note**: There is no correct solution nor wrong solution for this exercise.
 You may find inspiration in the following links to complete the streaming query:
 - [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#structured-streaming-programming-guide)
 - [Operations on streaming DataFrames/Datasets](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#operations-on-streaming-dataframesdatasets)
 - [Structured Streaming + Kafka Integration Guide ](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html#structured-streaming-kafka-integration-guide-kafka-broker-versio)